mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

-A translator that translates between two endpoints, both connected via QUIC, MUST forward RESET\_STREAM frames received from one end to the other unless it forwards the RTP packets on QUIC datagrams.
+A translator that translates between two endpoints, both connected via QUIC, MUST forward RESET\_STREAM frames received from one end to the other unless it forwards the RTP packets on encapsulated in DATAGRAMs.

-Large RTP packets sent on a stream will be fragmented into smaller QUIC frames.
+Large RTP packets sent on a stream will be fragmented into smaller QUIC STREAM frames.
 The QUIC frames are transmitted reliably and in order such that a receiving application can read a complete RTP packet from the stream as long as the stream is not closed with a RESET\_STREAM frame.
 No retransmission has to be